SDK for Unity (PC, web) / Integrate SDK on application side

 1. Design an interface for the login system, in-game store, and other pages for your application.

-2. Implement in your application logic for user authentication, store display, purchase, and more using SDK methods.
+2. In your application, implement logic for user authentication, store display, purchase, and more using SDK methods.

 Note